-This method can also be used for curved edges.
+So, this method can also be used for curved edges.
 The only disadvantage is that router bits follow the edge of the workpiece, including bumps and dips along the edge, which show in the finished product.

 5. Using A Jointer

-A jointer is best used to cut a smooth rabbet wider than 1” or as wide as the cutter head would allow along a straight outer edge.
+A jointer is best used to cut a smooth rabbet wider than 1” or as wide as the cutter head would allow along with a straight outer edge.
 The depth is limited to half an inch.
 This method requires an initial cut using a table saw.